netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 now have a fundamental understanding of how unsupervised anomaly detection in Netdata works, from root cause to alarms to preconfigured or custom dashboards.

-We'd love to hear your feedback on whether the anomalies collector.
+We'd love to hear your feedback on the anomalies collector.
 Hop over to the [community forum](https://community.netdata.cloud/c/agent-development/9), and let us know if you're already getting value from unsupervised anomaly detection, or would like to see something added to it.
 You might even post a custom configuration that works well for monitoring some other popular application, like MySQL, PostgreSQL, Redis, or anything else we